 This is a very easy tutorial that is meant to be used in conjunction with your leftover paints, scrapers, brushes, stamps, and other liquid materials used to make your Faux Collage Veneers.
 The idea behind this is NOT that you’re perfect, elegant, or design specific.
-This art journal is more like “junk journalling” or the “smash book” idea of art journalling.
-All you’re really doing is laying different mediums (as you use them) on top of each other to create a cool art journal.
+This journal is more like “junk journalling” or the “smash book” idea of art journaling.
+All you’re really doing is laying different mediums (as you use them) on top of each other to create a cool reusable journal.
 If you’re like me, you likely have at least one half-filled journal in your studio begging to be used again.
 Now’s that time…

-How To Create Your Art Journal Page
+How To Create Your Journal Page

-Here’s the idea … with every product you use, rather than cleaning your brushes, scrapers, stamps, alcohol inks, etc with baby wipes or immediately taking them to the sink … place those unused, leftover bits of liquid materials and place them on the page in your art journal.
+Here’s the idea … with every product you use, rather than cleaning your brushes, scrapers, stamps, alcohol inks, etc with baby wipes or immediately taking them to the sink … place those unused, leftover bits of liquid materials and place them on the page in your journal.

 - When you have used a stamp and need to clean it off from its use, stamp it several times onto the page until no more images appear, then clean your stamp.

-- Be sure to work from multiple directions, angles, and fill as much of the page as possible to achieve the greatest effect for your art journal.
+- Be sure to work from multiple directions, and angles, and fill as much of the page as possible to achieve the greatest effect for your art journal.